Apple Vision Pro App of the Year 2025

 When Apple launched Vision Pro, I flew to LA to get one on day one.
 My footage wouldn't play on it, so I figured out how to build an app - something I'd never done before.
 Six weeks later I had something that worked.
 A year after that, Apple named it App of the Year.

-The app was featured on CBS News for its use in mental health research at the University of Michigan, and footage from the app has contributed to BBC Click.
-Researchers at the University of Michigan are studying how immersive video affects wellbeing, and Oxford University is launching a new study on the same question.
+The app's use in mental health research at the University of Michigan was covered by CBS Detroit, and footage from the app has contributed to BBC Click.
+Researchers at the University of Michigan are studying how immersive video affects wellbeing, and Oxford University is recruiting for a study on the same question.

 I'm still working on the same problem I started with at 17: how do you make someone feel like they're really there?
 And a belief that this technology can do more than entertain - it can heal, educate, and connect.